Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

       <p><b>11.</b> The dragon heads reach the E/W red Ice players around the
       same time the debuffs resolve.</p>
       <ul>
+        <li>The blue Eruption moves down slightly <em>(this is to hedge against
+        the nearer red Ice being late.)</em></li>
         <li>The red Ice player closest to the blue Eruption moves North to join
         them.</li>
-        <li>The red Ice player furthest from the blue Eruption moves a little south of the East/West mark.</li>
+        <li>The red Ice player furthest from the blue Eruption moves a little
+        south of the East/West mark.</li>
-        <li>The south-side blue players should get knocked over to the other side of the arena.</li>
+        <li>The south-side blue players should get knocked over to the other
+        side of the arena.</li>
         <li>The two red Aeros step off the flower petal into the south sector.</li>
       </ul>
     </td>